HDT3213/godis/README.md

 I suggest focusing on the following directories:

-- server: the tcp server
+- tcp: the tcp server
 - redis: the redis protocol parser
 - datastruct: the implements of data structures
     - dict: a concurrent hash map